weisrc/project-wrover/README.md

 ### 1.1.
 About Comments

 Only AVR is commented as it is written in assembly and is somewhat difficult to understand.
-The code for the ESP32 and the Web Application is written in C++ and TypeScript respectively.
+The code for the ESP32 and the Web Application is written in C++ and TSX (TypeScript XML) respectively.
 Therefore, the code is self-explanatory and is commented only when necessary.
 Furthermore, most functions, variables and subroutines are named descriptively.

 ## 2. System Diagram